 The best MLS services | FAQ about flat-fee MLS companies | Other ways to save on your sale

-Whether you're selling a condo in York or an apartment in Portland, paying 6% in realtor fees is a lot.
+Whether you're selling an apartment in Salt Lake City or a ranch home in St. George, paying 6% in realtor fees is a lot.

 That’s why some sellers use a flat-fee MLS company to list their home on the MLS — the main place where realtors find homes to show their clients — in exchange for a small one-time fee.

 What’s the catch?

 - Less support: You manage your own sale — without a full-service agent to handle pricing, photography, paperwork, and negotiations.